KibarovCmd/OS_Repo/README.md

 # OS_Repo
 The aim of this project is to demonstrate the basics of process management, I/O and Linux signal handling.
+The aim of the project is to develop a basic Kabuk application.
+Kabuk is a command line interpreter: It continuously reads standard input for commands from the user, runs the corresponding programs (if any) and displays their output until terminated by the user.
+This project should be able to create new processes from a main process (shell process), execute commands and perform I/O redirection.